-- Wear a hat or carry an umbrella.
-Blocking the sun's harmful rays will reduce your chances of sunburn, AND make you feel cooler.
+Blocking the sun's harmful rays will reduce your chances of sunburn AND make you feel cooler.

-Tip: Take a day off from the sun and visit one of these cool indoor places or take in a movie or spend the afternoon shopping at a mall.
+Tip: Take a day off from the sun and visit a cool indoor place like an aquarium or take in a movie or spend the afternoon shopping at a mall.

 Tip: Freeze a baggie full of grapes for a refreshing treat.